Bluehost Review – Pros and Cons of The #1 Recommended Web Host

 Blue Host’s pricing plans for shared hosting (the most popular hosting they provide) are as follows:

 Each plan comes with a nice introduction rate that you can lock in for up to 3 years.
-The basic plan starts at $2.95 while the choice and choice plus start at $5.45 a month.
-The pro plan’s intro rate is $13.95 a month.
+After the introduction rate, the plans renew at their standard rate.

 Dedicated server hosting